dayivy/Visualization-Final/README.md

 ## Jupyter Notebook

-The jupyter notebook in this repository will cover exploratory data analysis (EDA) as well as the visualizations I created
+The jupyter notebook in this repository will cover exploratory data analysis (EDA) as well as the visualizations I created.
+A link to the working notebook with altair visualizations can be found here: <https://hub.ovh2.mybinder.org/user/dayivy-visualization-final-zxa220n7/lab/tree/Data%20Visualization%20Final%20Project.ipynb>

 ## Summary and Discussion